FasterEddy135-QC/LEAGUE7QC.github.io/docs/organizational-guidelines.md

 **Authority:**
 - Moderators have the authority to enforce the code of conduct in community spaces (e.g., Discord, Twitch chat).
+- In cases of severe infractions of the Code of Conduct outside of LEAGUE7 community spaces which impacts the LEAGUE7 community, Moderators also have authority to enforce the Code of Conduct.
 - Staff members are responsible for enforcing rules related to gameplay and in-game behavior.

 **Actions:**